Baguio Travel Guide: Here’s everything you need to know from travel tips, where to stay, what to do and food to eat, we’ve got you covered!

 Baguio at a Glance: Everybody loves Baguio.
 It’s the so-called “coldest city in the Philippines”.
 At times, the temperature would drop to as low as 9 degrees Celsius especially from November to February.
 The abundance of pine trees around the city is one of the place’s most distinguishing feature.
 Tourists have loved the pine smell for so many years.
 (Sadly, these pine trees have decreased in number in the past 10 years.)
-If you love the mountain, come to Baguio.
+If you love the mountain and the cold weather, come to Baguio.

 Most popular places to visit in Baguio:

-Camp John Hay – When you think of Baguio, the first things that come to mind are probably pine trees, pine trees, and more pine trees, right?
-Live that dream here at Camp John Hay.
+- Camp John Hay – When you think of Baguio, the first things that come to mind are pine trees, pine trees, and more pine trees, right?
+Live that dream in Camp John Hay.
 It’s best to visit during a sunny day and have a picnic, too.

-Wright Park – Wright Park is probably most famous for the horses.
+- Wright Park – Wright Park is most famous for the horses.
 However, there’s more to it than horse riding.
 You’ll find here magnificent sceneries and more pine trees (hahaha).

-Tam-awan Village – If you want to experience a bit of Cordillera’s culture, go to Tam-awan Village.
-You can also choose to stay the night at one of the huts.
+- Tam-awan Village – If you want to experience a bit of Cordillera’s culture, go to Tam-awan Village.
+You can also choose to stay the night in one of the huts.

-The Mansion – Want to see the house where presidents sleep when they visit Baguio?
-That’s the Mansion!
+- The Mansion – Want to see the house where the country’s presidents sleep when they visit Baguio?
+Visit the Mansion!
 It’s just a few steps away from Wright Park.

 Other popular spots include: